oramirezperera/Basic_Python_Platzi/README.md

 For this program I use the float() function to transform the input string from the user to be a float number

 Then I use the print and format statement print(f'') to give format and beauty to the end of the program

+Changes to the program added the :.2f to only show 2 decimals in the result